1. What is my property zoned?

 13. What are the County sign regulations?

-The numerous requirements for business signs are contained in Article XVIII of the Zoning Code; they vary for on-premises and off-premises businesses.
-Very few signs do not require zoning certificates so it is best to check with OZA for your specific needs.
+The numerous requirements for business signs are contained in Chapter 158.110 of the Zoning Code; they vary for on-premises and off-premises businesses.
+Very few signs do not require zoning certificates, so it is best to check with OZA for your specific needs.

 14. What is the most frequent complaint filed with OZA?